seandstewart/bardly/pending/romances/cymbeline/uncut.md

 O lady, weep no more, lest I give cause
 To be suspected of more tenderness
 Than doth become a man.
 I will remain
-The loyal’st husband that did e’er plight troth:
+The loyal'st husband that did e'er plight troth:
-My residence in Rome at one Philario’s,
+My residence in Rome at one Philario's,
 Who to my father was a friend, to me
 Known but by letter: thither write, my queen,
-And with mine eyes I’ll drink the words you send,
+And with mine eyes I'll drink the words you send,
 Though ink be made of gall.

 *Re-enter QUEEN*